mjpearson/passport-slack/README.md

       });

 #### Scopes
 By default passport-slack strategy will try to retrieve user profile from Slack.
 This requires `users:read` scope.
-To avoid getting profile, pass `skipUserProfile` option to strategy:
+To completely avoid getting profile, pass `skipUserProfile` option to strategy or if you just need basic user info, pass `extendedUserProfile: false` to strategy instead:
 ```javascript
 passport.use(new SlackStrategy({
 		clientID: settings.clientID,